hooriyaa/hackathon_3/README.md

 Performance Testing: Lighthouse

+How to Run the Project
+Clone the repository.

+Install dependencies using npm install or yarn install.

+Start the development server using npm start or yarn start.

+Access the application at localhost:3000.

 Conclusion
 Comforty is a fully functional e-commerce platform designed to provide a seamless shopping experience for users looking to purchase high-quality sofas and chairs.
 With robust backend integration, responsive design, and secure payment processing, Comforty is ready for real-world deployment.
+Users must be signed in to proceed to payment, ensuring a secure and personalized shopping experience.